actions/importer-labs/gitlab/valet-dry-run-lab.md

     - run: echo "[BEFORE_SCRIPT] this is from test.gitlab-ci.yml"
     - run: echo "this is from a local file"
 ```

+Try constructing and running the `dry-run` command yourself.
+Hint, you should just have to change the project name.

 ## Next Lab
 [Audit GitLab Pipelines to GitHub Actions](../gitlab/valet-audit-lab.md)